threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smartcontract_details.md

-- `SignaturesProvision`: A list of `signatures` needed to start the provisioning (deploy) step. i.e. after enough valid signatures are provided here, the nodes can start to deploy the workloads defined.
+- `SignaturesProvision`: A list of `signatures` needed to start the provisioning (deploy) step. i.e. after enough valid signatures are provided here, the nodes could start to deploy the workloads defined.
 Validity of signatures and amount of valid signatures required is defined by the `SigningRequestProvision` field.

 ~~- `SignatureFarmer`: the [signatures](#signingsignature) of the farmer threebot,